|Patron:||YAM Tunku Imran|

 In SRAM, he has served as the Chairman of Finance and Sponsorship, Marketing & Public Relations subcommittee, Chairman of Finance, Selection, Sponsorship subcommittees and Chairman of the Competitions subcommittee.
 Under his leadership, the SRAM team has developed a recognised University and Schools program; has been recognised as one of the top National Sports Associations in Malaysia and a leading advocate of squash in the South East Asian region.

-Prior to becoming a Vice President of the WSF, Peter was the Chairman of U.S. Squash from July 2009 until September 2013.
+Prior to becoming a Vice President of the WSF, Peter was the Chairman of US Squash from July 2009 until September 2013.
 Prior to that he served on its Board of Directors from 2004–2009.
-While leading the Board and (continuing after completion of his term) Peter has been the United States Delegate to the WSF General Meetings held in Chennai, Kuala Lumpur, Hong Kong, Stockholm, Manchester, Philadelphia, Christchurch, Rotterdam, Nice, Marseille and Cairo.
-In the summer of 2015 he was elected the Vice-President, North American Representative, to the Pan American Squash Federation during the Pan American Games in Toronto subsequently representing North America at annual general meetings held in Guadalajara, Buenos Aires and the Cayman Islands.
+While leading the US Squash Board and (continuing after completion of his term) Peter has been the United States Delegate to the WSF Annual General Meeting for over ten consecutive years.
+In the summer of 2015 he was elected the Vice-President, North American Representative, to the Pan American Squash Federation.
 He was responsible for raising significant funding on behalf of US Squash for the Word Squash Federation’s Olympic Bid 2020 campaign in 2014/2015.

-Early in his squash leadership career he served on the Nominating and Governance Committee of U.S. Squash from 2007 through June 2009 and Chaired the highly effective Governance Review Task Force during 2007, and the 2008 Hall of Fame Dinner held at the Pierre Hotel in Manhattan.
-He was the Tournament Chair of the National Hardball Doubles in New York in 2001 and co-Chair of the National Mixed Doubles in 2006.
-Peter was the Secretary of U.S. Squash from 2005 through 2007.
-He was the Captain of the U.S. vs. Canada Lapham Grant team in Calgary in 2005 and the Host Committee Chair in New York in 2016.
-In 2005 U.S. Squash awarded him the President’s Cup for exemplary service to the game.
+Early in his squash leadership career he served on the Nominating and Governance Committee of US Squash from 2007 through June 2009 and Chaired the highly effective Governance Review Task Force during 2007 and the 2008 Hall of Fame Dinner held in New York.
+He was the Tournament Chairman of the National Hardball Doubles Championships held in New York in 2001 and co-Chair of the National Mixed Doubles in 2006.
+Peter was the Secretary of US Squash from 2005 through 2007.
+He was the Captain of the U.S. vs. Canada Lapham Grant team in Calgary in 2005 and it’s Host Committee Chair in New York in 2016.
+In 2005 US Squash awarded him its President’s Cup for exemplary service to the game.

-Peter has been an avid singles and doubles player for over 40 years.
-He had top 20 U.S. hardball singles rankings in his age group (30 and 35) in the early 1990s.
-He previously Chaired Alumni and Friends of Columbia University Squash which recently promoted its men’s and women’s club teams to varsity status and gone on to achieve top tier national intercollegiate team rankings including an undefeated 2018 Ivy League Championship.
+Peter has been an avid singles and doubles squash player for over 40 years.
+He had top 20 United States hardball singles rankings in his age group (30 and 35) in the early 1990’s.
+He previously Chaired Alumni and Friends of Columbia University Squash which recently promoted its men’s and women’s club teams to varsity status and have gone on to achieve top tier national intercollegiate team rankings including an undefeated 2018 Ivy League Championship.
 He was previously the Squash Chairman at The University Club of New York and the Englewood Field Club in New Jersey where he led major court upgrade building projects.
-He learned squash from his father who played enthusiastically until age 82.
-His son Timothy was the Captain of the top-ranked Saint Lawrence University squash team graduating in 2016, and is now the Assistant Varsity Squash Coach at Yale University while also playing on the PSA Tour.

 Peter has a Bachelor of Arts and Master’s in Business Administration from Columbia University and a Juris Doctor (Law) from the National Law Center, George Washington University.
-Peter is the President of Management Leadership Resources, Inc, providing business development advisory services to entrepreneurs, early stage venture capital, and middle market private equity buyouts.
+He is the President of Management Leadership Resources, Inc, providing business development advisory services to entrepreneurs, early stage venture capital, and middle market private equity buyouts.
 He began his career as a corporate lawyer in New York.
-He is an early investor in Gerson Lehrman Group, Axial Markets, DataMinr, Majestic Research and Lead Edge Capital.
 He is a citizen of the United States and Canada.